yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/wrangler.json.md

 # WranglerJson

-The WranglerJson resource generates a [wrangler.json configuration file](https://developers.cloudflare.com/workers/wrangler/configuration/) for a Cloudflare Worker.
+The WranglerJson resource generates a `wrangler.json` configuration file for a [Cloudflare Worker](https://developers.cloudflare.com/workers/configuration/wrangler-configuration/).

 # Minimal Example

-Create a basic wrangler.json file for a Worker:
+Creates a basic wrangler.json file for a Worker:

 ```ts
 import { Worker, WranglerJson } from "alchemy/cloudflare";